-Scar revision surgery is performed to reduce the appearance of scars caused by injury or previous surgery.
+Scar revision plastic surgery is performed to reduce the appearance of scars caused by injury or previous surgery.
 While many scars fade over time and eventually transform to become barely noticeable, many patients experience disruptions to the healing process that cause scars to become red, raised, indented or otherwise deformed.
 Many patients are unhappy and embarrassed by the appearance of these scars, especially when they are located in prominent areas, and seek treatment to improve them.
-The surgeons at The Peer Group provide comprehensive scar revision services to help patients achieve smooth, clear skin that they no longer have to be ashamed of.
+The board-certified plastic surgeons at The Peer Group provide comprehensive scar revision services in Florham Park, NJ to help patients achieve smooth, clear skin and ease their self-consciousness.

 Individuals may sustain several varieties of scars, depending on the type and severity of the injury, as well as the patient’s age, overall health and their body’s healing abilities.
 This scarring can often be alleviated through cosmetic plastic surgery.